 Using Linux on AArch64, WPS can be used in the following ways:

-The table below lists the versions of Linux for System p (POWER) on which WPS is supported
+The table below lists the versions of Linux for IBM Power on which WPS is supported

-Using Linux on System p (POWER), WPS can be used in the following ways:
+Using Linux on IBM Power LE (Little Endian), WPS can be used in the following ways:

-WPS is also supported with AIX on System p (POWER)
+WPS is also supported with AIX on IBM Power

 WPS extends Mainframe support from z/OS to the newer Linux for System z technology.
 Utilize Integrated Facility for Linux (IFL) hardware for IBM System z Mainframe systems, z9 and above.